 In planning the relationships education programme we have used learning outcomes from the Statutory Guidance (2020), and suggestions by Ofsted in their report on SRE (2002).
 These incorporate the statutory elements of sex education that come within the Science curriculum.
-We have also given due regard to the SRE guidance issued by the DfEE in 2000 and Sex and Relationships Education for the 21st Century - PHSE Association and Sex Education Forum 2014.
+We have also given due regard to the SRE guidance issued by the DfE in 2000 and Sex and Relationships Education for the 21st Century - PHSE Association and Sex Education Forum 2014.

-Planning has taken account of the diverse needs of pupils and sessions will be differentiated as appropriate.
+Planning has taken account of the diverse needs of pupils and sessions will be differentiated as appropriate fully acknowledging the SEND code of practice 2014.